 and specifically engineered to mitigate deficiencies with deployment regions known pre-production.

-We welcome inquiries from governments, development organizations etc.
+We welcome inquiries from governments, development organizations etc.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).